quynquyn/lessons/_lessons/class1/lesson08.md

 9. **Crying doesn’t help solve the problem** *Khóc không giúp giải quyết vấn đề*

 ## 3: So and Such

-{% include player.html identifier="vocab-Native-Dialogue" lesson="C1L01" file="C1L01-Native-Dialogue.mp3" %}
+{% include player.html identifier="lesson-explanation3" lesson="C1L08" file="C1L08-Explanation3.mp3" %}

 1. **That movie is so good/ it's such a good movie** *Bộ phim đó thật hay*
 2. **The idea is so bad/ This is such a bad idea** *Ý tưởng đó thật tệ*
 3. **The teacher is so patient to his students/ He's such a patient teacher to his students** *Anh ta là một giáo viên kiên nhẫn với học sinh*